Dogs Go | Wirral Dog Day Care

 As a fully qualified and highly experienced dog trainer based in Wirral, UK, and a proud member of the Institute of Modern Dog Trainers, I have encountered a variety of common issues that dog owners face.
 From getting a reliable recall to stopping your dog from pulling on the lead, these challenges can often be overwhelming.
 In this blog post, I will share effective, positive, and force-free solutions to these common problems and explain why using positive training methods is essential for your dog’s well-being.

-Common Dog Training Issues and How to Fix Them: Recall and Pulling on the Lead
+Common Dog Training Issues and How To Fix Them: Recall and Pulling on the Lead

 1. Getting a Reliable Recall